ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 We chose our test statistic to be be Total Variation Distance, since we are looking at two categorical distributions, complete vs partially complete in the data completeness column.
 We will also use a significance level of 0.05

-After running our permutation test by shuffling the missing damagetochampion columns, we found that our p value is 0.012, which is less than the signifcant level.
-Thus, we reject the null hypothesis that the damagetochampion column does not depend on the data completeness column, and is likely to be MAR dependent on datacompletness.
+After running our permutation test by shuffling the missing damagetochampion columns, we found that our p value is 0.012, which is less than the signifcance level.
+Thus, we reject the null hypothesis that the damagetochampion column does not depend on the data completeness column, and is potentially to be MAR dependent on datacompletness.

 insert graphs and tables